 A charitable trust was formed - Greenham Common Trust - with the aim of preserving the majority of the common in perpetuity for the public and to create a sustainable project on the remaining site – the former military buildings - which would benefit local businesses, be a base for innovation and generate a sustainable charitable income for local charities and community organisations.
 Since 2000 Greenham and Crookham Commons are protected under an Act of Parliament for the public to enjoy.

-A business park was developed (New Greenham Park, now Greenham Business Park – click to visit) and 13 years later the Trust’s main commercial asset has generated over £14 million of grant aid to benefit the lives of local residents in West Berkshire and the northern edges of North Hampshire.
-The park has become one of the most important business hubs in the region hosting around 150 businesses employing some 1,500 people.
+A business park was developed, now Greenham Business Park and since 1998 the Trust’s main commercial asset has generated nearly £30m in grant aid to benefit the lives of local residents in West Berkshire and North Hampshire.
+The park has become one of the most important business hubs in the region, hosting around 150 businesses employing some 1,500 people.

 - Neolithic - Primitive man roamed the local area, using flints for tools.
 A Neolithic axe was found at Banks Farm - now Crookham Manor